Many managers and leaders work in demanding, high-paced environments.

 You *can* drop commitments with your team because you’re “the boss”.
 But this doesn’t look good and sooner or later your team will feel vulnerable and unsupported, and you’ll start to lose credibility.

 One way to stick to your commitments is to block out time in your own calendar to work on specific items.
 When other people try to book your time over the top, politely declining or asking for a reschedule is often the best strategy.

 3. Prioritise and Build Your Time Management Skills

 Understanding the tasks that matter most will help you manage your time better.

 If you don’t have a stance on what your most important priorities are, you will likely end up working on everyone else’s priorities!

-Or, if you want to learn even more and invest in your time management skills, check out Thoughtful Leader’s Time Management Toolkit, which is far more comprehensive and will help you get on top of your workload.
+If you want to learn even more and invest in your time management skills, check out Thoughtful Leader’s Time Management Toolkit, which will help you get on top of your workload.

 Do you struggle to lead your team because you’re too busy?
 What are some of your strategies to help with this?
 Leave a comment below to help the Thoughtful Leader community!

 Alternatively, if you would like to ask a question or need some help on this topic, you can send me a private message through my contact page.